Niagara Falls boat remains are dislodged after heavy wind and rain

 (CNN)A boat stuck on rocks above Niagara Falls for more than a century has been unmoored by high wind and heavy rains.

-Thursday's harsh weather pushed the vessel away from its rocky perch and closer to the falls on the Canadian side, according to local CNN affiliate WGRZ.
+Thursday's harsh weather pushed the vessel away from its rocky perch and closer to the falls on the Canadian side, according to the Niagara Parks Commission.

 It's the first time it's moved any appreciable distance for more than a century.

-In a video produced by the Niagara Parks Commission on Friday, an official, Jim Hill, said the barge, while not currently moving, appears to have "flipped on its side and spun around."
+In a video produced by Niagara Parks Commission on Friday, an official, Jim Hill, said the barge, while not currently moving, appears to have "flipped on its side and spun around."

 The story of how the barge came to rest just above the falls is part of local lore.
-It involves the rescue of two men from nearby Buffalo, according to Hill, senior manager of heritage with the Parks Commission, who was interviewed by WGRZ last year when the Parks celebrated the 100th anniversary of the event.
+It involves the rescue of two men from nearby Buffalo, according to Hill, who is the senior manager of heritage with the Parks Commission.

 In 1918, a vessel known as a dumping scow became disconnected from its tug boat -- with two men aboard -- during a dredging operation, according to the Commission, an agency of the Ontario Ministry of Tourism, Culture and Sport.
 The scow got stranded in the Niagara River, some 650 yards shy of Horseshoe Falls, one of three separate waterfalls that make up Niagara Falls.

 Local law enforcement agencies began scrambling to rescue the two men, James Harris and Gustav Lofberg.

-"They had to figure out how to get these guys off of this, and no one was going out there in a boat of any kind," Hill told the CNN affiliate WGRZ for the remembrance.

 A boat rescue wasn't considered safe or even feasible to attempt.
-Instead, buoys were launched -- but the lines became tangled.
+Instead, buoys were launched -- but the lines became tangled, according to the timeline the Parks Commission published for the 100th anniversary.

 With the help of a courageous World War I vet named William "Red" Hill, the lines were sorted out and the men were finally rescued the next day.